 As of the time of publication, no data set of Pembrolizumab exists with a complete antibody bound to one of its antigens.
 To understand how the entirety of the marco-molecule may behave in the presence of PD-1, a theoretical model of that protein complex can yield insights otherwise hidden within the data.

 PDB dataset: 5GGS contains the 3D atomic structure of Pembrolizumab’s FAB fragment bound to the PD-1 receptor.
-In this dataset we can see the exact amino acids involved with binding antigens like PD-1.
+In this dataset, we can see the exact amino acids involved with binding antigens like PD-1.
 Again we see similar binding properties of PD-1 to PD-L1.

 While Pembrolizumab and PD-L1 share similar mechanisms for binding, Pembrolizumab does not bind to the same U-shaped region of PD-1.
 While close, it engages different residues near those engaged by PD-L1, but not the same.
+It would be interesting to see if other Anti-PD1 antibodies bind to the same PD-1 residues.

 3. Macromolecular assembly of Pembrolizumab / PD-1 Complex